 Location Constraints

 Begin by confirming construction is even possible at your preferred airports.
 Contact airport management early to understand policies, available sites, and any waitlists for construction lots.
+Some popular airports have years-long waitlists.

 Site Selection and Evaluation